GabrielaVidales/ELAYA_SMILES/README.md

 ## What is ELAYA SMILES?

-**ELAYA SMILES is a web-based platform designed for the conversion of linear molecular representations (SMILES) into optimized three-dimensional structures, enabling visualization and structural analysis within a unified environment.**
+**ELAYA SMILES (Energy-minimized Linear-to-structure Atom Yielding Algorithm) is a web-based platform designed for the conversion of linear molecular representations (SMILES) into optimized three-dimensional structures, enabling visualization and structural analysis within a unified environment.**

 ---